sam-a-d/VGymExport/README.md

 # Virtuagym Export Service

-This is a lightweight backend service, built with **FastAPI** and **Pandas**, that allows a gym manager to export data reports in both CSV and JSON formats.
+This is a full-stack application, built with **FastAPI**, **Pandas**, and **React**, that allows a gym manager to preview and export data reports in both CSV and JSON formats.

 This project was built as part of the Virtuagym Software Engineering Internship Challenge.
-It fulfills the core requirement of building an export service that combines local mock data with data from the public **ExerciseDB API**.
+It fulfills the core requirement of building an export service and an optional frontend to visualize the data.

 ## Features